oussama60104983/contact-list-manager/README.md

 ## Note for Testing

 This application contains intentionally introduced bugs for educational purposes in software testing.
-These bugs are distributed across different components of the application including:
+These bugs are distributed across different components of the application.
-- Form validation
-- Data integrity
-- Error handling
-- User interface
-- API endpoints

-## License

-[Your License Here]